 Each semester, students have the opportunity to work with guest artists in an intensive rehearsal process, presenting a re-staged or new dance in a public performance.
 Residencies often include a study of the influences that have affected the guest artist's life and work.
 Recent guest artists include John Jasperse, Luciana Achugar, Ori Flomin, Ishmael Houston-Jones, Juliette Mapp, and representatives from the Forsythe Company and the Trisha Brown Dance Company.
 In a new institutional partnership, each year one repertory work is created by an artist-in-residence from Movement Research, a New York-based professional organization that serves as a laboratory for experimentation in movement-based performance work.

-Concentration in Dance
+Concentration in Dance (BA, The Arts)

 The Dance concentration within the Arts major requires courses in the four focus areas listed above, distributed as follows: